zulip/zulip/docs/production/postgres.md

 to kill all current connections, roll back any pending transactions, and enter recovery mode.

-#### Stopping the Zulip postgres database
+#### Stopping the Zulip Postgres database

-To start or stop postgres manually, use the pg_ctlcluster command:
+To start or stop Postgres manually, use the pg_ctlcluster command:

 ```
 pg_ctlcluster 9.1 [--force] main {start|stop|restart|reload}